OSSystems/meta-browser/meta-firefox/README.md

 Two separate recipes are available: one for the latest stable version, and one for the latest ESR version.

+recipes-browser/firefox-i10l:
+Language packs for Firefox.
+The default language is English, but installing any of these packages will make the new language available in the settings menu.

 PACKAGECONFIG knobs
 -------------------